 We're supporting energy retailers to develop safe and effective responses

 We're looking at ways businesses can ensure they are providing the right kind of support to customers and staff at the point it is needed.

-Through a series of workshops in 2018 we looked at the impact of family violence on customers and staff and why the Royal Commission into Family Violence identified a role for business in providing safe and effective responses.
+Through a series of workshops we've looked at the impact of family violence on customers and staff and why the Royal Commission into Family Violence identified a role for business in providing safe and effective responses.